AriFordsham/GHCWiki/debugging-ghc-crashes.md

-  - when the crash happens inside the runtime, you can use the usual C debugging facilities of gdb with full backtrace and source-level debugging.  (make sure you use a `-debug` version of the runtime to get the debug info, though).
+  - when the crash happens inside the runtime, you can use the usual C debugging facilities of gdb with full backtrace and source-level debugging.  (make sure you use a `-debug` version of the runtime to get the debug info, though, and if the bug happens with the non-threaded runtime then that will also simplify things).
   - when the crash happens inside a foreign call invoked by Haskell code.
 In this case you'll be able to see which Haskell fragment invoked the foreign call (it'll be something like